The 5 most asked reverse mortgage questions

 1. Is it better to wait until I’m older to get a reverse mortgage?

 The amount of your reverse mortgage is not based solely on age.
-Your Available Principal Limit (APL) is based on a combination of Principal Limit Factor (PLF), age, equity and interest rates.
+Your Available Principal Limit (how much money you can get) is based on a combination of Principal Limit Factor (PLF), age, equity and interest rates.
 While you won’t get any younger, equity and interest rates do fluctuate, resulting in the potential for a lower APL because HUD can and does adjust the PLF.
 A downward adjustment means less available funds for you to use in retirement.

 2. Will I lose government assistance (Social Security, Medicare) if I get a reverse mortgage?